Itsy Docs

 Export modes

-- Changelog -- One row per change event within the selected date range.
-Includes who made the change, when, and what type of change (Added, Updated, or Deleted).
+• Changelog -- one row per change event within the selected date range.
+Each row includes who made the change, when it happened, and the type of change (Added, Updated, or Deleted).

 Selecting columns

-The export panel shows column groups that you can toggle on or off:
+The Configure tab shows column groups that you can toggle on or off.
+You can drag and drop columns to reorder them.

-The Days column counts both the start and end dates inclusively (e.g., a product running June 1--3 shows 3 days).
-The Nights column counts the difference between start and end dates (e.g., the same product shows 2 nights).
+• Days counts both the start and end dates inclusively -- a product running June 1--3 shows 3 days.

-The Participant group expands or contracts based on your row mode selection -- in Per Booking mode it shows summary counts, while in Per Participant mode it shows full individual details.
+The Participant group expands or contracts based on your row mode selection.
+In Per Booking mode it shows summary counts and comma-separated names.
+In Per Participant mode it shows full individual details.

 Your column selections are remembered for each mode combination, so you only need to configure them once.
 When a saved view is active, column selections are stored with the view and auto-saved as you change them.